-ISWA’s Primary School Curriculum is based on the globally recognised International Baccalaureate Primary Years Programme.
+The International School of Western Australia’s (ISWA) Primary School Curriculum is based on the globally-recognised International Baccalaureate Primary Years Programme.

-The Primary Years Programme, or PYP, is learner-centred and inquiry-based, with a strong focus on building strong numeracy and literacy skills.
+The Primary Years Programme, or PYP, is student-centred and inquiry-based, with a focus on building strong numeracy and literacy skills.
 The International Baccalaureate PYP at ISWA promotes independent, lifelong learning.

 Teaching and Learning in the IB Programme

 Take a closer look at some of the teaching and learning strategies used in the International Baccalaureate Programme.

 The IB Primary Years Programme teaches through an inquiry-based learning approach.

 Inquiry-based learning is a process where students drive the learning by answering their own questions or exploring their own interests, in relation to a big idea.

 - making connections between previous learning and current learning